maelh/radio-frequency-prototype-boards/README.md

 PCB ordering website options:
 - *Extended board version:* inform your manufacturer to keep the silkscreen for the U.FL connectors, since it's on the bare PCB (no solder mask underneath).
-- select "Untented" for "Via Covering"
+- select "Untented" for "Via Covering".
 - *JLCPCB only*: under "Remove Order Number", select "Specify a location".
 The "JLCJLCJLCJLC" text on the B.Silkscreen layer, [specifies the location of the order number](https://jlcpcb.com/help/article/50-How-to-remove-order-number-from-your-PCB).

 ### Generating files manually